sannankundi/metasploit-pro-linux/README.md

 # metasploit-pro-linux

 1. This is a cracked version of Metasploit Pro for Linux.
 The version is 4.22.2.
 2. The setup is pretty simple.
+Download the release zip file.
-Sudo install the bin file(lol).
+3. Sudo install the bin file(lol).
 Then execute(./) the "_inst.sh" file.
-3. After that is done, you're good to go.
+4. After that is done, you're good to go.

 BUT you may encounter a problem.
 I will not go into what the error is specifically because I forgot(😅).